 What Scents Go Well Together?

 Keep these notes in mind when you start to combine your scents.
 If you’ve never layered fragrances before, try to combine two fragrances that have a common note—jasmine, for instance—and go from there.
-Or, if you’re adventurous, try combining two or more opposite fragrances—a spice and a vanilla, for instance.
+Or, if you’re adventurous, try combining two or more opposite fragrances—a spice and vanilla for instance.
 “There is no right or wrong,” Rahme says.
-“Creating a perfume is part of science, but it really, really is an art—the art of translating and emotion into a feeling.”
+“Creating a perfume is part of science, but it really is an art—the art of translating an emotion into a feeling.”
 Her ideal combination?
-She suggests pairing Bond No. 9's Central Park West ($250)—a warm, springtime fragrance with Narcissus, tangy ylang-ylang, and hints of jasmine—with Bond No. 9’s Central Park South ($250)—a vivid, heady scent with common notes of jasmine and ylang-ylang, but also sandalwood, cedar bark, and musk.
+She suggests pairing Bond No. 9's Central Park West ($400)—a warm, springtime fragrance with Narcissus, tangy ylang-ylang, and hints of jasmine—with Bond No. 9’s Central Park South ($400)—a vivid, heady scent with common notes of jasmine and ylang-ylang, but also sandalwood, cedar bark, and musk.

 What Scents Should You Avoid Layering?

-Rahme’s mindset towards fragrance layering is very open-minded—she thinks an individual should choose as many layers and as many techniques as he or she feels necessary to express exactly what his or her vision is.
-If you’re really nervous about causing any “what is that smell??” moments, keep this in mind: avoid combining two scents that are too dark and heady—they can be overwhelming when used together.
+Rahme’s mindset towards fragrance layering is very open-minded—she thinks an individual should choose as many layers and as many techniques as necessary to express exactly what their vision is.
+If you’re really nervous about causing any “what is that smell?” moments, keep this in mind: avoid combining two scents that are too dark and heady—they can be overwhelming when used together.
+Long agrees.

 Rahme says to allow as much time as it takes for your scent to “speak the language” you envisioned.
 In other words, be patient and have fun experimenting!